 Started by Ori Hofmekler, the Warrior Diet is a great alternative to Eat Stop Eat.

-It is best for people to have the dedication to follow diet rules to the letter.
+People should have the dedication to follow diet rules to the letter.

 The Warrior Diet requires users to observe 20 hours of fasting every day and then have a break to celebrate or feast on one huge meal every night.